-According to the plea agreement and other government documents, Sriram sometimes billed insurers for more than 25 hours in a single day, claimed that he treated the same patient in two different hospitals on the same date and allegedly saw as many as 187 patients in a single day.
+According to the plea agreement, Sriram sometimes billed insurers for more than 25 hours in a single day, claimed that he treated the same patient in two different hospitals on the same date and allegedly saw as many as 187 patients in a single day.
 The cardiologist and Home Doctors billed for services that were not provided on dates when he wasn't in the U.S.

 In supporting documents, federal prosecutors estimated Sriram defrauded insurers of more than $1.6 million.
 He faces $750,000 in fines and up to $2 million in forfeitures.
 A federal judge is scheduled to sentence Sriram Feb.
 3. A spokesman for the U.S. attorney said the sentencing hearing could take up to a week because multiple patients and witnesses will be called to testify.

 Assistant U.S. Attorney Jackie Stern, who is prosecuting the case, said Sriram and the government have not agreed yet on the extent of the doctor's crimes.
 "There are still legal and factual issues that need to be thrashed out," said Stern, who contended that Sriram put patients at risk.
 "Both sides are free to argue for what they deem appropriate."